Taisuke Ono: 2020 Tokyo gubernatorial election

-Japanese House of Representatives
+House of Representatives

 Following the gubernatorial election, it was announced that Ono would be the JIP's candidate for the Tokyo 1st district in the 2021 general election.
 He ran against LDP candidate Miki Yamada and CDP candidate Banri Kaieda, who had previously served as President of the Democratic Party of Japan.
 Ono placed third, while Kaieda placed second and Yamada won the district; however, both Kaieda and Ono won seats as they had been placed on the Tokyo proportional representation block.
 Ono won 23.7% of the vote.

 In December 2022, it was announced that he would be running for Tokyo's 7th district, following the redistricting of constituencies.
 He placed third with 22% of the vote, as LDP Abe faction affiliate Tamayo Marukawa drew 27%.
 They were both defeated by Akihiro Matsuo, who drew over 40% of the vote.
 As Ishin struggled proportionally outside of Osaka, and only won two seats on the Tokyo proportional representation block, every candidate was ranked 1st so as to ensure that margin of defeat ranked candidates.
 Since Ono had a margin of defeat of 55%, compared to Sachiko Inokuchi's 66% and Tsukasa Abe's 76%, he did not receive a seat.
 Had Ishin won three proportional seats, he would have won one.

+In August 2025, he was elected mayor of Yatsushiro in Kumamoto Prefecture, defeating the incumbent Hiroo Nakamura.
+He took office the following month.